 - Writing – Only the student book is needed for him.
 I recommend that assignments go into a composition book, or are typed and stored in the cloud for you to check.

 - Typing — This subject uses a ton of Scripture, character studies, job skills, jokes and fun stories.
-If you can get it in, I highly recommend it!
+If you can find time for it, I highly recommend it!
 PRINT the lessons for his eyes to look at as he types.

 - Science — In case he goes to Virtual School later, I recommend Year 1 of science.
 Call it “General Science (earth/astronomy/life science)” on his transcript.
 Same thing as history.
 Require him to write out answers to discussion questions, but he could use the student worksheet rather than a spiral notebook.
 Labs MUST be done to count as a high-school course, as well as any extra high-school assignments.
 Give him a quiz weekly over the vocabulary words.
 File this quiz away with all his experiment forms, notebooking pages, and writing assignments.
 I recommend PRINTING the student worksheet for him, but you might want to give him access to the HT website, so that he can easily see the YouTube videos and linked websites from his device.

 - Reading — Require at least one chapter per day of a fiction book, preferably something of high quality.
 (These are in addition to his history reading books.)
 I love the House of Winslow series by Gilbert Morris, any books by Bodie Thoene, Francine Rivers, or Lynn Austin.
 All of these are free from a local library.
 Those series alone would keep him for most of a school year.
-We have more literature suggestions here:
+We have more literature suggestions in our high school literature club.

 - Electives — Based on things he loves and wants to learn about.
-Optional, but they might make him feel more like he’s doing school.
+These are optional, but they might make him feel more like he’s doing school.
 Contact us if you need ideas.
 I would wait on a foreign language until 10th grade, AFTER he has finished grammar.
 By then you’ll have a better idea of his future, too.

 Preparing for the School Year: